Many authors are ditching the long waiting times and the fierce competition typical of traditional routes to publishing their books.

 - Do not be tempted to use the free ISBN offered by KDP, because you won’t be able to use this for the same title at Ingramspark.

 - You cannot agree to any KDP/Amazon-exclusive author programmes like KDP Select if also publishing through Ingramspark.

-This does not affect the information in my downloadable step by step instruction guide above, as my recommendation was for DOCX filetype for KDP ebook manuscripts.
+- This does not affect the information in my downloadable step by step instruction guide above, as my recommendation was DOCX filetype for KDP ebook manuscripts.

 Find out more about using Ingramspark and KDP together from Emma Rosen, a UK-based self-published author: